 • Tuscaloosa Testing Laboratories (TTL) conducted a study to determine the feasibility of mining without impacting the Okefenokee.
 Additionally, Twin Pines proactively reached out to the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the Environmental Protection Agency and Georgia Department of Natural Resources and participated in a joint meeting for the purpose of setting a plan into motion to assure surface and groundwater movement are fully understood and that threatened and/or endangered species are protected.

-• We installed more than 200 groundwater and surface water monitoring sites and continue testing and monitoring.
+• We installed more than 200 groundwater and surface water monitoring sites and have conducted extensive testing and monitoring.

-• All noted activities are overseen by Robert Holt, PhD., a nationally renowned hydrogeologist from the University of Mississippi.
-He has completed advanced modeling to determine any effects on groundwater or surface water movement as a result of the mining and provided the study to the aforementioned government agencies in January 2020 – a full copy of which may be downloaded by clicking here.
+• All TTL activities were conducted in conjunction with Robert Holt, PhD., a nationally renowned hydrogeologist from the University of Mississippi.
+He completed advanced modeling to determine any effects on groundwater or surface water movement as a result of the mining and provided the study to the aforementioned government agencies in January 2020 – a full copy of which may be downloaded by clicking here.

 Highlights of the groundwater modeling study include:

-• Two numerical models were developed using U.S. Geological Survey standards to simulate three-dimensional, steady-state groundwater flow in the Surficial Aquifer at the study area.
+• Numerical models were developed using U.S. Geological Survey standards to simulate three-dimensional, steady-state groundwater flow in the Surficial Aquifer at the study area.

-• A model representing pre-mining conditions was created and calibrated to match observed water levels in piezometers and wells.
+• Models representing pre-mining conditions were created and calibrated to match observed water levels in piezometers and wells.

 • The models compare changes in the groundwater discharge to streams along Trail Ridge and changes in the water table position at the mine and near the Okefenokee swamp due to the proposed mining project.

-• The comparison shows that the proposed mining activities will have negligible impact on the hydrologic system of Trail Ridge and the Okefenokee Swamp.
+• The comparisons show the proposed mining activities will have negligible impact on the hydrologic system of Trail Ridge and the Okefenokee Swamp.

 • An analytical model was developed to evaluate drawdown in the Surficial Aquifer caused by the moving mine pit.
 The model shows that, even in a highly conservative (extreme) modeling scenario, perturbations in the water table due to the moving mine will quickly recover.

 • Twin Pines Minerals enlisted the services of nationally renowned herpetologists and botanists with expertise in threatened and endangered species who conducted extensive surveys of the area.
-Gopher tortoises are widely distributed in the area, and their burrows have been located.
-Any tortoises impacted by mining will be relocated to an equally suitable habitat, and these areas, along with areas not impacted by mining, will be protected.
+As configured, there are no threatened or endangered species in the proposed mining footprint.

-In the best interests of the Okefenokee, the community and our company, this project will continue to be guided by the studies, the science and environmental regulations.
+In the best interests of the Okefenokee, the community and our company, this project will continue to be guided by the studies, the science and the Georgia Environmental Protection Division.